Afnankhn/Semantic-segmentation-Mask-R-CNN-and-backgroaund-subtraction/README.md

-# Semantic-segmentation-Mask-R-CNN-and-backgroaund-subtraction
+# Semantic-segmentation-Mask-R-CNN-and-background-subtraction
-In this repository pre trained Mask R-CNN model is used and segmented object from background.
+In this repository pre pre-trained Mask R-CNN model is used and segmented objects from the background.